yeluH/FS23_880Project_G3/Readme.md

 ## Abstract
 <!-- (50-60 words) -->

 Our project aims at defining, describing and identifying movement patterns for different travel modes.
 Movement data has been collected over a period of approximately two months and a various range of travel modes movements have been recorded: train, tram, bus, car, walking, cycling, running, kick scooter, ski, ski-lift and boat.
+A labeled dataset will be extracted from the collected data by filtering and segmentizing.
-The movement pattern for each travel mode will first be characterized bBy looking at the metrics: speed (acceleration, deceleration), sinuosity (angle, direction), and the specific environment bound to the studied travel mode: tracks, roads, slope.
+The movement pattern for each travel mode will first be characterized by looking at the metrics: speed (acceleration, deceleration), sinuosity (angle, direction), and the specific environment bound to the studied travel mode: tracks, roads, slope.
 In a second step, the suitability of these characteristics for identifying travel modes will be studied.
-For example are characteristics of trams different enough of bus.
+For example are characteristics of trams different enough of bus, and does our recorded data contain enough information.
 Based on the answer, a model will then attempted to be built, and applied to the collected data to detect the travel modes.
-The results of the identification will finally be evaluated.
+The results of the identification will finally be evaluated thanks to the labeled dataset.

-Potential ideas:

-- identify different patterns for week days and week-ends
-- identify pattern for leisure time
-- Preference based on weather, slope, availibility, distance, objective mind

-1. Movement pattern for each travel mode: summary characteristics from our data and literature
-- Pattern specific to each travel mode: trams and trains follow tracks, ski only happen in mountain and has specific slope.

 ## Research Questions
 1. Do the characteristics of movement trajectories differ beetween different travel modes?